iojcde/Hwpmaker/README.md

 # Hwpmaker XML Generator

 Generate Hangul Word Processor (HWPML) section XML from structured question data.
-The library exposes a single entry point, `generateSectionXml`, that composes layout primitives similar to the sample `section0.xml` provided in this repository.
-It lets you author question banks programmatically while retaining consistent formatting in the resulting `.hwp` documents.
+The library exposes a single entry point, `generateSectionXml`, that composes layout primitives similar to the sample `section0.xml` provided in this repository while also producing a companion answer section (`section1.xml`) when answers or explanations are present.
+It lets you author question banks programmatically while retaining consistent formatting in the resulting `.hwpx` documents.

 ## Installation